To prevent and mitigate pollution in the Arctic region

-Finland, Iceland, Norway, Russia, Sweden, the US, the Sami parliament and the Nordic Environmental Development Fund, which include contributions from all Nordic countries, the Nordic Council of Ministers and NEFCO, contribute to the PSI.
+Finland, Iceland, Norway, Russia, Sweden, the US, the Sami parliament of Norway and the Nordic Environment Development Fund, which include contributions from all Nordic countries, the Nordic Council of Ministers and NEFCO, contribute to the PSI.
 The fund is managed by NEFCO.

 The key criteria used for determining whether a project proposal can be financed by PSI include: